Lerøy Seafood Group ASA

 Transparency of GHG Inventory

-The company responded to the latest CDP Climate Change questionnaire in 2022.
-It states that the third-party firm, PwC, audits its GHG inventory data.
+The company completed the latest CDP Climate Change questionnaire in 2023.
+Its GHG inventory data is audited by PwC.

 1.5/1.5